dimi-fn/breakTheHabit/README.md

 * Client test was not implemented
 * Interacting with backend via frontend, and making use of the available routes and models in the API for client
-* deployment for server, db, and client together
+* Deployment for server, db, and client together

 -------